My student experience

 The Department provided me with a more powerful computer when my work required it and my old computer could not keep up.

 Although my PhD is about controlling a robotic manipulator mounted on a spacecraft, I had to include in my models some space dynamics equations.
-This was done with the help of an academic (lecturer in space dynamics) within the Surrey Space Centre.
+This was possible thanks to the help of an academic (lecturer in space dynamics) within the Surrey Space Centre.

 The first day I arrived in Guildford I fell in love with this small lovely town.
 I call it a compact town where everything is available in the centre and around the University campus.
 The facilities in Surrey Sport Park are amazing.
 I go to the gym and to different coached classes whenever my PhD schedule allows me to.

 Having visited most of Scotland a few years back, travelling around the UK is a must.
-I came to the UK for my PhD in 2015 and since then my friends and I have visited many place such as London, Bath, Cambridge, Oxford and Cornwall.
+I came to the UK for my PhD in 2015 and since then my friends and I have visited many places such as London, Portsmouth, Bath, Cambridge, Oxford and Cornwall.

 "Following my PhD I would like to pursue a career in research."